ameliabossom/ess314/ai_logs/lab7_session_03.md

  Execute the script directly so we see the printout and plot. exec(open(script).read())
-"""

-What the AI returned (summary) [3–5 bullets summarising the response.
-Do NOT paste the full response — instead, capture the gist.]
+__What the AI returned (summary):__
+* That the bug is in the np.polyfit.
+* It fits the early/direct-wave branch plus transition points, not the far-offset refracted branch.
+* It then showed me what to change.

-What I cross-checked, and against what [Name the specific page, equation, or notebook cell you verified the response against.
-Examples:
+__What I cross-checked, and against what__:

-"Lowrie & Fichtner Ch.
-4 §4.2.2, equation 4.34" "Lab 3 notebook, cell labelled # Step 5 — fit V2" "ESS 314 lecture 06_seismic_refraction_I, §3 Mathematical Framework"] What the AI got right [Bullet list.]
+I cross checked against the lab 3 notebook to see what I should expect the data to look like.

+__What the AI got right:__
+* The whole script.
+The outputs I got are the ones I expected and the graph is as expected as well.

-What the AI got wrong, or what it missed [Bullet list.
-If nothing, write "Nothing detected at this depth of checking — flag for re-verification later."]
+__What the AI got wrong, or what it missed__:

-What I would do differently next time [One sentence on prompt strategy, e.g., "I would supply the two-layer geometry as a sketch description first, before asking for the derivation."]

-Citation block for my final report [A short, paste-ready citation, e.g.: "ChatGPT-4 (OpenAI).
-Conversation on derivation of refraction intercept time.
-Personal communication, 5 May 2026.
-Used to scaffold §3.1 of methods section; all equations independently re-derived from Lowrie & Fichtner Ch.
-4."]
+* Nothing detected.

+__What I would do differently next time:__
+Next time, I would ask for my insight on what the new model does and also provide it more of my reasoning to why I thought the first model was wrong.

+__Citation block for my final report:__
+OpenAI ChatGPT, “clean_refraction_picker.py” generated with assistance from GPT-5.5, May 2026.
+Equations and resources from Marine Donelle which were given to ChatGPT.